15 Reasons to Move to Park City, Utah: A Guide to the Best Place to Live in America!

 13. PARK CITY IS SAFE

-The world has become an odd place to live, and Park City is a safe place to live.
+The world has become an odd place to live, and Park City is safe.
 It feels like crime doesn't exist here.

 Quick Real-Life Story: I accidentally left my vehicle open and unattended a little while back in Deer Valley.
 While walking away from my SUV, I must have hit the button that opened the hatch wide open for about ten hours.
-My computer and about $4,000 worth of photography equipment were untouched when I returned.
+When I returned, my computer and about $4,000 of photography equipment were untouched.
 Living in a place where you know and trust your neighbor is nice.